-I've created a grilled chicken and roasted red pepper alfredo recipe for you today, and I partnered with the Collective Bias® Social Fabric® Community and its advertiser to share it with you.
+I’ve created a delicious chicken alfredo recipe for you today, and I partnered with the Collective Bias® Social Fabric® Community and its advertiser to share it with you.
 I was compensated for this post, but all thoughts, ideas, and opinions are my own.

 I can’t believe how much my life has changed for the better over the past 2 years.
 It’s a prayer come true for me to finally be free of most of the diseases and injuries that were robbing my body of precious years.
 I’m finally living healthy, eating well, and although I’m still living in this broken down body equivalent to that of of a 75 year old woman, I’m beginning to feel physically stronger, too.

 Dishes like this grilled chicken and roasted red pepper alfredo pasta might LOOK sinfully unhealthy, but I’m about to blow your mind and show you how it can be made with half of the fat and calories than the traditional version!
 This healthy recipe is made MORE awesome by having it ready to eat in just 20 minutes!
 Can you believe it?
 Grab your apron and let’s get cookin’!

 To make things healthier, you’ll need to lessen the fat and calories a bit, and to make it quick and easy to prepare, you’ll want to use products that don’t require much cooking time, so you might want to place these special items onto your grocery list:

 ~ Low fat cheese: I don’t skimp on quality…I buy mine from the deli.
 Most of the packaged cheeses have preservatives that I don’t need or want.